meilisearch/specifications/text/0033-logging.md

 The documentation only mentions the logging behavior for the `development` env on the `MEILI_ENV` part.

-We should explain how to specify the logging level using the `LOG_LEVEL` environment variable and display the logging level table as information in a dedicated section.
+We should explain how to specify the logging level using the `MEILI_LOG_LEVEL` environment variable and display the logging level table as information in a dedicated section.

 ### VI.
 Impact on SDKs
 N/A